top of page

 The Effect of Cultural Differences

 • Country of Origin: When one partner is an immigrant, they can be more familiar with their home country and culture.
 In contrast, the local partner is usually not intimately familiar with the unique cultural elements of their spouse’s home country.
 While the immigrant partner is typically more prepared to engage in a relationship with someone from the new culture, the local partner might encounter issues.
 They may expect their partner to accommodate to their local culture quickly, and might not be ready to accept differences.
-In this situation, being culturally sensitive and not expecting your partner to abandon their culture is important.
+Individuals may feel hurt or offended if their partner appears insensitive to their experiences, minimizes their stress, or invalidates their feelings.
+In this situation, being culturally sensitive, learning about feeling homesick, and not expecting your partner to abandon their culture is important.
 Moreover, visiting your partner’s home country, accepting the partner’s country of origin as a second home, and trying to learn more about their traditions can be helpful.

 • Language: Sometimes, each partner’s native tongue might differ, resulting in communication difficulties.
 In this situation, one’s choice of words, use of sarcasm, or use of slang might lead to palpable misunderstandings.
+When there is a language barrier, partners may overlook the emphasis of translating between their partner and their family.
 Furthermore, when the couple has a baby and the child picks up each parent’s native language, that might lead them to speak different language in the house—an event that may cause the other parent to feel left out.
 Trying to master your mutual language and attempting to learn your partner’s mother tongue can benefit your communication, thus preventing many conflicts.

 • Faith: Practicing different religions and possessing different beliefs can be challenging for both partners, as they are forced to accept core differences.
 Many times, individuals might expect or demand their partners to convert to their religion or abandon their own beliefs.
 This is especially prevalent when the couple has a baby; the conversations around the child’s faith can escalate into conflict.
 While some couples are open to negotiate and more likely to compromise, others might be against leaving their values.
 Learning about one another’s beliefs, respecting holidays, and accepting each other’s values are crucial to the success of an interfaith relationship.

 • Race: Different racial backgrounds do not merely impact physical appearances.
 Interracial couples often experience conflicts regarding their racial background; moreover, they might be hurt or offended because their partner is potentially insensitive to their experience.
 In this situation, partners are recommended to have conversations about the challenges their partner has faced due to their race, and how that affected them emotionally.
-Hearing about their experiences, having empathy, and being more sensitive to their experiences will significantly help the relationship.
+Hearing about their experiences, learning more about challenges, having empathy, and being more sensitive to their experiences will significantly help the relationship.
+Often, it's not enough for just one partner to educate themselves on the diverse experiences of privilege and oppression.
+It's equally crucial for their close family members, friends, and social circles to undergo education as well.
+This broader understanding fosters sensitivity towards each other's perspectives, minimizing the risk of unintentionally hurtful remarks, even if they were never intended to cause harm.

 • Relationship Roles: Couples from different cultural backgrounds might also have different expectations regarding roles in the relationship.
 For example, some individuals may anticipate men to be breadwinners, while expecting women to deal with household chores and take care of the children.
 Having conversations and reaching compromises about finances, household chores, and raising a child can be helpful.